Frequently Asked Questions

 Anytime an outside party is providing a type of good or service for use, doing any work or occupying any property on behalf of Coastal Carolina University.

-Why are Certificates important?
+Why are Certificates of Insurance important?

 A Certificate of Insurance is an official means of ensuring the outside party is in compliance with the terms of our agreements and Coastal Carolina University’s interests are protected.
 It also provides information about the vendor/contractor’s insurance company in order to file a claim if necessary.